ronaldbosma/blog/content/blog/handling-exceptions-in-specflow/index.md

 }
 ```

-With this implementation both scenarios will succeed.
+With this implementation both scenarios will succeed as expected.

 ### Expected error was not raised